-- Purchase of a 31.77-acre former Superfund site that provides important right-of-way for the Sunrise Corridor.
+- Purchase of a 31.77-acre former Superfund site that provides important right-of-way.
 The property, located east of 82nd Avenue and north of Mather Road, has undergone soil remediation and capping, and groundwater remediation.
-The Agency is leasing the property until it is needed for development of the Sunrise Corridor.
+The Agency is leasing the property until it is needed for development of the Sunrise Corridor Phase 2.

 - Highway 212

 - Evelyn Street Overpass at 82nd Drive